kaloyaan/cpsc-334-task1/README.md

 ## Task Description
-- Write a program to discover the mapping of screen space to physical space.
+- Write a program to discover the mapping of screen space to physical space in the Leeds Studio at the Yale CCAM..
-- Your program should be semi-automatic in that it may require human input.
+- The program should be semi-automatic in that it may require human input.

 ## Implementation Details